-- (a) Endorse, support, oppose, or contradict any political campaign or initiative. - (b) Endorse, support, oppose, or contradict any social issue, cause, or religion. - (c) Endorse, support, or oppose, any product, service, company or other commercial entity. - (d) Appear in any commercial, social, or non-profit publication, or any motion picture, film, video, public broadcast, or any website not related to the Town or the Police Department.
+- (a) Endorse, support, oppose, or contradict any political campaign or initiative. - (b) Endorse, support, oppose, or contradict any social issue, cause, or religion. - (c) Endorse, support, or oppose, any product, service, company or other commercial entity. - (d) Appear in any commercial, social, or non-profit publication, or any motion picture, film, video, public broadcast, or any website.